-WHO WOMEN ARE: A CONTEXT IN THE ARTS
+WHO WOMEN ARE: A CONTEXT IN THE ARTS - Fall 2024

-WHO WOMEN ARE explores common feminine gender topics using experimental, interdisciplinary, and transnational methods in the humanities.
+"Who Women Are" explores common feminine gender topics using experimental, interdisciplinary, and transnational methods in the humanities.

-Prof. Silvia Pease's students at the Department of Art & Art History, Florida International University, in Miami, U.S.A., in collaboration with Prof. Tshabadira Tsholofelo and Prof. Nthejane Lebo's students from the Central University of Technology, in Bloemfontein, South Africa.
+Design students at the Department of Art & Art History, Florida International University, in Miami, U.S.A., in collaboration with Prof. Tshabadira Tsholofelo and Prof. Nthejane Lebo's students from the Central University of Technology, in Bloemfontein, South Africa.

 Their students participated in a FIU COIL experience where they met, interacted, and collaborated.
 COIL linked their courses through a series of activities for four weeks: FIU, Graphic Design/Digital Arts, CUT Visual Practice, and CUT Communication Design.
 This joyful collaborative learning experience facilitates the development of multicultural skills, influencing the students' personal and professional lives.
+Visit the coil project: www.whowomenare.com

 Professor Tshabadira Tsholofelo and some of her participating students from Central University Of Technology, Free State, South Africa